Sea buckthorn: benefits, dosage, contraindications

 Safe dosage

-Adults aged 12 and over: 30 mL (juice)
+Adults from 12 years old: 30 mL (juice)

-Children aged 1 to 12 years:
+Children from 1 to 12 years old:

-Oral consumption of sea buckthorn appears to be safe for children when used appropriately, with doses of 5 to 15 g per day for up to 8 weeks in children aged 1 to 7 years.
+Oral consumption of sea buckthorn appears safe for children when used appropriately, with doses of 5 to 15 g per day for up to 8 weeks in children aged 1 to 7 years.

 Precautions